Introduction

 Many to one (from

-fact_sales to point in time)
+dim_customerto point in time) -

 Cross-filtering is one-to-many (